vaporsjs/ethers.js/docs/v5/cli/vapors/README.md

-  --account 'MNEMONIC'        Use a mnemonic (insecure *) --account -                 Use secure entry for a raw key or mnemonic --account-void ADDRESS      Use an address as a void signer --account-void ENS_NAME     Add the resolved address as a void signer --account-rpc ADDRESS       Add the address from a JSON-RPC provider --account-rpc INDEX         Add the index from a JSON-RPC provider --mnemonic-password         Prompt for a password for mnemonics
+  --account 'MNEMONIC'        Use a mnemonic (insecure *) --account -                 Use secure entry for a raw key or mnemonic --account-void ADDRESS      Use an address as a void signer --account-void VNS_NAME     Add the resolved address as a void signer --account-rpc ADDRESS       Add the address from a JSON-RPC provider --account-rpc INDEX         Add the index from a JSON-RPC provider --mnemonic-password         Prompt for a password for mnemonics